 The Donor Sibling Registry regularly conducts research on all members of the donor family, including egg and sperm donors, bio and non-bio parents, donor-conceived people, and donor grandparents.
 The DSR has conducted and published research on many donor family issues.
-Some of this research has been in collaboration with the University of Cambridge (UK), The University of California at San Francisco, The University of Canterbury (NZ), California State University, UCSF, and many other universities and prominent private researchers.
+Some of this research has been in collaboration with the University of Cambridge (UK), the University of California at San Francisco, the University of Illinois at Chicago, the University of Colorado School of Medicine, the University of Canterbury (NZ), California State University, the University of California at San Francisco (UCSF), and many other universities and prominent private researchers.

 Personal Relationships (Journal of the International Association for Relationship Research)